The documents needed for shipping a car

 Original Title and Registration: This collocation is two separate documents.
 The title (aka pink slip) shows a vehicle’s ownership; the registration, obtained at one’s state DMV, identifies vehicles as roadworthy and allows them to have license plates.
 A customer may or may not provide these documents, depending on to what state the transit takes place.

 Authorization from a lienholder: If a vehicle has a lien on it, then a customer needs to provide a notarized letter from the lienholder, permitting the car transportation.
 This document is mandatory for ports.

 Gate Pass: A carrier needs authorization for the pickup or release of the car from/to ports or auto auctions before arriving there.
 We generate the gate pass along with the dock receipt, BOL, and Delivery Order (a document that allows the carrier to move the cargo).

 Photo identification: a customer provides any valid document identifying the shipper and the receiver of the car.

 Our experts at Tempus Logix are always ready to answer any question about the paperwork needed to transport your car.
-Please feel free to make a quote and mention any questions you may have.
+Please feel free to make a call and we will be more than happy to assist you.